minetest-mirrors/ambience/README.md

 - 0.5 - Changed to kilbiths smaller sound files and removed canadianloon1, adjusted timings
 - 0.6 - Using new find_nodes_in_area features to count nodes and speed up execution (thanks everamzah)
 - 0.7 - Code tweaks and added Jungle sounds for day and night time
-- 0.8 - override default water sounds for 0.4.14 dev and above, add separate gain for each sound
+- 0.8 - Override default water sounds for 0.4.14 dev and above, add separate gain for each sound
+- 0.9 - Plays music files on server or local client when found at midnight, files to be named "ambience_music.1.ogg" changing number each up to 9.

 Code license: MIT